rmkatti/skymapper/README.rst

 **Fig 1)** Least Hits Maps of the one year evolution of the SPHEREx Deep-Sky Survey.
-Clockwise from upper left: Day 91, Day 183, Day 273, 1 Year
+Clockwise from upper left: Day 91, Day 183, Day 273, 1 Year.
 All plots are looking down on the north celestial pole.
-Colors correspond to least number of times seen by the FOV over all wavelengths (see "What is skymapper?" section for more details)
+Colors correspond to least number of times seen by the SPHEREx field-of-view over all wavelengths (see "What is skymapper?" section for more details)

 What is SPHEREx?
 ----------------